 "Somehow, when I look at her, I feel like I can't leave her alone.
 I feel like I have to protect her!"Coined in Japan in the late '90s, "Moe" (萌え, pronounced as "Mo-Eh", derived from a Japanese word that means "budding, to sprout/bloom")note is an ill-defined otaku term that means, amongst other things, "cute", "huggable", or "endearing".
 While it's sometimes used to describe a series or the phenomenon called Perverse Sexual Lust, it's more about a specific ideal or kind of character, similar to Kawaisa.
 When used as an interjection, figuratively, it's used to convey that "something blooms inside your heart".
 A common definition is that Moe is the ability of a character to instill in the audience an irrational desire to adore them, hug them, protect them, comfort them, etc. To evoke a sort of Big Brother Instinct, in men and women.
 Moe characters are, generally speaking, cute.
 Moe characters are implicitly youthful, congregating to high school age and below.
 Adult female characters who qualify are almost always in their low twenties.
 Any characters older than that have this fact unmentioned, or the character's appearance is altered as little as possible regardless of the actual time that has passed.
 Moe characters often take many characteristics, tropes and forms of appearance from the Bishoujo genre.
 Their personality will reflect an "innocent" outlook on something vital, such as about romance.
 A related implication is that moe characters are virgins, though mostly in Japan, where virginity and purity still remains important to a girl's appeal.
 The classical Moe character is highly associated with innocence, shyness, humility, submission, helplessness and woobie characteristics (e.g., Fragile Flower, Shrinking Violet, Extreme Doormat, Dojikko, The Ingenue, the Healing-type genre, etc., usually drawn with Tareme Eyes), although this does not need to be always the case.
 In many other, more modern variations, there is also a trend towards more upbeat and extroverted personalities that are far more unique, noticeable and recognizable (such as the Manic Pixie Dream Girl, and the more benign variants of Tsundere) although these variants do have a risk of getting kinda annoying or tasting like diabetes.
 Other contributions to uniqueness can also come in the form of quirks, reliance on Costume Exaggeration, odd language, strange hobbies and the like.
 Occasionally, these quirks are completely unrelated and seem a bit disjointed.
 If a character is plain, they are "loudly plain" in the way Hollywood Homely characters are "ugly"; sometimes they're just more moderate than the rest of the cast, and the writers implicitly suggest the audience is kind for liking the character for being plain.
 More on these traits can be found here, although trying to define the exact nature of "what is Moe" is still up to debate.
 Such characters are also prone to being used as mere Pandering to the Base.
 When a character has no visible personality traits aside from vaguely cute uselessness, he/she is termed the dreaded "Moe Blob".
 An interesting result of this is some moe characters are quasi-Animated Actors; the series they star in need not be related at all, being only devices to enable the viewer to enjoy the character.
-Many of them feature in Gag Series, and only the merchandise for the series shows off its intended and occasionally creepy roots.
+Many of them feature in Gag Series, and only the merchandise for the series shows off its possibly-intended roots, though quite a few merchandise producers use heavy amounts of artistic liberty when designing products.
 Also, do note that the Moe aesthetic in itself is generally not considered to be a sexual thing.
 Saying otherwise will hit the Fandom Berserk Button.
-That is not to say, of course, that Moe characters can never be sexually attractive, and indeed some aesthetics may deliberately blur the line, with varying amounts of creepiness.
+That is not to say, of course, that Moe characters can never be sexually attractive, and indeed some aesthetics may deliberately blur the line.
 Male characters can also have moe traits, and they figure prominently in Shoujo and Josei.
 Like their female counterparts, moe boys are usually ridiculously cute.
 The Adorably Precocious Child is a good example.
 Bishōnen characters (particularly Troubled, but Cute characters) also tend to evoke feelings of Moe in a female audience and are frequently called Moe by both fans and authors.
 For the non-anthropomorphic equivalent, see Ridiculously Cute Critter.
 See also Moe Anthropomorphism, Moe Couplet, Moe Stare; compare The Woobie where the focus is about sympathy.
 Yamato Nadeshiko has a similar appeal but for older characters.
 Also see When She Smiles for situations where applicable characters get massive Moe points for finally breaking out a smile.
 In darker series, very likely to suffer Break the Cutie.
 Weakness Turns Her On is a sort of Distaff Counterpart that concerns women's attraction to moe males.
 Contrast Rated M for Manly.
-What Do You Mean, It's Not For Little Girls? when someone mistakes a moe show that's meant for older males for a show that's meant for little girls.
+What Do You Mean, It's Not for Little Girls? when someone mistakes a moe show that's meant for older males for a show that's meant for little girls.
 No connection to a certain bowlcut-wearing would-be leader, surly bartender, six-year-old school bully, or clam.
 Or, for that matter, a town in Victoria, Australia.

-—Chiri Kitsu, Sayonara, Zetsubou-Sensei
+— Chiri Kitsu, Sayonara, Zetsubou-Sensei